tbkfi/www/content/st-public/note/retrospective-gdoor/index.md

 device code when polling for user input.

-Combining these multiple press detection functions with a global input cooldown on the device side would've bene the perfect solution with easy to maintain interfaces and granular component specific limits.
+Combining these multiple press detection functions with a global input cooldown on the device side would've been the perfect solution with easy to maintain interfaces and granular component specific limits.

 The more you know...